arouyan/lakeFS/docs/deploy/aws.md

    ```bash
    lakefs --config config.yaml run
    ```
-   **Note:** it is preferable to run the binary as a service using systemd or your operating system's facilities.
+   **Note:** It is preferable to run the binary as a service using systemd or your operating system's facilities.

 ### On ECS
 To support container-based environments like AWS ECS, lakeFS can be configured using environment variables.
 Here is a `docker run`